ameer-clara/subgraph-chrome/README.md

 ### `yarn build`

 Builds the app for production to the `build` folder.\
 Navigate to `chrome://extensions/` and select the build folder.
-Subgraph Chrome 1.0 extensio will appear, ensure it is enabled.
+Subgraph Chrome 1.0 extension will appear, ensure it is enabled.

 ### `yarn dev`

-Builds the app for production to the `build` folder with hot reload, ideal for development.\
+Builds the app to the `build` folder with hot reload, ideal for development.\

 ## Usage